l7mp/stunner/README.md

 Repeating the DNS query should again time out, as before.

 In summary, unless properly locked down, STUNner may be used hostilely to open a UDP tunnel to any UDP service running inside a Kubernetes cluster.
-Therefore, it is critical to tightly control the pods and services inside a cluster exposed via STUNner.
+Accordingly, it is critical to tightly control the pods and services inside a cluster exposed via STUNner.
 This can be done conveniently with an ACL, implemented in Kubernetes with a `NetworkPolicy`.